rbono22/911-Calls-Capstone-Project/README.md

 ### 2016 EMS Department 911 Calls
 ![ems_2016.png](ems_2016.png)

-In 2016, I noticed that there were around 150 calls made to the traffic department each month.
-However, towards the end of January there is an outlier of around 550 calls made to the traffic department.
-The extra 400 calls were likely due to some catastrophic event on the highway, such as a horrific car accident.
-Furthermore the beginning og May had the fewest calls with around 50 calls made.
-I believe the May 1, 2016 was the safest day to drive on the highway.
+In 2016, I noticed that there were around 150 calls made to the ems department each month.
+Towards the end of January, there was an annual high of 250 calls in a day.
+The extra 100 calls was likely due to some catastrophic event.
+Furthermore the beginning of May had the fewest calls with around 75 calls made.

-Cool heatmaps
+### Heatmap Visuals

+Below are a few heatmaps I created with seaborn to confirm my initial my analysis.
+In order to create these visuals I restructured the dataframe so that the columns become the Hours and the Index becomes the Day of the Week.

 ![capstone_project_pic_6.png](capstone_project_pic_6.png)

 ![capstone_project_pic_7.png](capstone_project_pic_7.png)